Cocaine paste: Preparation and effects

 Crude cocaine preparation intermediates are marketed as cheaper alternatives to pure cocaine to local markets while the more expensive end product is exported to United States and European markets.
 Freebase cocaine paste preparations can be smoked.
 The psychological and physiological effects of the paco are quite severe.
 Media usually report that it is extremely toxic and addictive.
 According to a study by Intercambios, media appear to exaggerate the effects of paco.
 These stereotypes create a sense that nothing can be done to help a paco addict and thus stand in the way of rehabilitation programs.

 Basuco, Colombia

 Basuco is the term used for cocaine paste in Colombia.
-Basuco is derived from the Spanish word for trash (basura), literally meaning "dirty trash" (of cocaine), referring to the paste left at the bottom of a barrel after cocaine production.
-Basuco is mostly smoked, either rolled like a cigarette with tobacco or cannabis, or more commonly from selfmade pipes.
-These are often improvised from PVC so users will inhale toxic plastic components.
-Basuco is very addictive and said to be "more potent than the crack cocaine found across European and American cities".
-Basuco users may take other psychoactive agents, like industrial alcohol and MDMA to manage the drug effects, the high and the paranoia.
+The name comes from the Spanish words "base (de) cocaina" (cocaine base), and a wordplay with bazuca (bazooka).

+Basuco is usually smoked, either rolled into a cigarette with tobacco or cannabis or inhaled through homemade pipes.

+Another term for it is "bazoca," meaning "big mouth," possibly because workers hid it in their mouths to smuggle it into prisons—an offense punishable by death in cartels.
+In Western countries, it was sometimes called "bazooka".
+The slang "Bazooka Joe" was used to ask about purity and quantity in drug deals.

+Originally, basuco was a waste product from cocaine production.
+Unlike powdered cocaine (which dissolves in water but burns when heated), basuco can be smoked but not snorted.
+To test purity, a known amount would be dissolved, filtered, and weighed before and after extraction.
+A less pure form, called "candy rock," often contained leftover cuts like sodium chloride.

+Basuco is extremely addictive and considered stronger than crack cocaine in Europe and America.

 Per the UN Office on Drugs and Crime (UNODC) in Colombia there were 4,644 basuco users in Bogotá alone; the drug's illicitness and accompanying homelessness prohibit an accurate count.